ostasevych/tf-nc/README.md

 - To add cleaning orphan keys in GitHub.
 - Add own domain name and enable Let’s Encrypt certificate.
 - To think about adding other targets apart of AWS.

+##Disclaimer:
+This is an educational project solely intended to present an example how the CI/CD logic may be implemented.
+While preparing this project I have intentionally used different solutions to show how it is possible to achieve the objective.

+For the learning goals the setup and provisioning data are stored in one GitHub repository, the S3 bucket is not persistent.

+The project is recommended to use **only** for learning purposes.

+There’s a lot to improve and clean the code.

+Anybody may use, modify and share this code freely.